Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 If you have a crazy spike in your Internet data usage, something is up!

-Long story short, as it turned out, somebody living in the vicinity of his house has been tapping into his Wi-Fi.
-And since John's broadband connection was quite fast (he got the 250Mbps plan), that person or person(s) were able to use up a considerable amount of data in a short time.
+Long story short, as it turned out, somebody living in the vicinity of his house had been tapping into his Wi-Fi.
+Since John’s broadband connection was fast, that person or person(s) was able to use up a considerable amount of data in a short time.

-But it's John who's to blame.
-He's been quite loose on security.
-He did have a strong Wi-Fi password, but he wrote it on a corner of a big whiteboard hung in his living room, under a big underscore line that reads "Wi-Fi Password:"
+But it was John who was to blame.
+He’s been quite loose on security.
+He did have a strong Wi-Fi password, but he wrote it on a corner of a big whiteboard hung in his living room following an underscore line that reads “Wi-Fi Password:”

-What's more, he named his network "John the Cool."
-So, anyone who's been to his house or peeked through one of his glass windows could figure out how to use his Wi-Fi at will.
-And somebody did exactly that, probably for a while.
-And that ain't cool at all!
+What’s more, he named his network “John the Cool”— anyone who’s been to his house or peeked through one of his glass windows could figure out how to use his Wi-Fi at will.
+And somebody did precisely that, probably for a while.
+That ain’t cool at all!

-Here's the thing, whoever did that could have done even more ill than just abusing John's Internet connection.
-But that's another story.
+Here’s the thing: whoever did that could have done even more harm than just abusing John’s Internet connection.
+But that’s another story.

 One of Comcast's warning messages sent an email address John never used.